gabrieldrl/ptc/README.md

 3. **Handles complex control flow explicitly** - Loops, conditionals, error handling, and data transformations are explicit in code rather than implicit in natural language reasoning
 4. **Reduces inference overhead** - Multiple tool calls happen in a single execution pass, with results processed programmatically

-**Security & Control**: The code runs in an isolated E2B sandbox, while real tool execution happens on your trusted server. **You maintain full control over tool implementations and data access while executing untrusted AI-written code in a sandbox**.
+**Security & Control**: The code runs in an isolated E2B sandbox, while real tool execution happens on the langgraph server. **You maintain full control over tool implementations and data access while executing untrusted AI-written code in a sandbox**.
+This prevents AI-code from touching the LangGraph server.

 **Context Efficiency**: By processing tool results in code, agents can extract only the insights they need—summaries, aggregations, filtered subsets—rather than dumping entire datasets into context.
 This dramatically reduces token consumption and keeps important information accessible.